Learning Outcomes

 Introduction

-Key Term: Reformation An equitable remedy that modifies a written contract so it accurately reflects the parties’ prior agreement, usually due to mistake or fraud.
+An equitable remedy that corrects a written instrument so that it accurately reflects the parties’ actual prior agreement.

 Grounds for Rescission